-Ensemble is essentially Clemson University's YouTube but without ads, video suggestions, and viewing limitation (i.e. it isn't blocked in other countries).
-With it, Clemson employees can store, share, and publish media files while students can turn in video assignments without first creating an Ensemble account.
-Ensemble videos can easily be embedded in Canvas from the "App" (power plug) button in Canvas' editor.
+Kaltura is essentially Clemson University's YouTube but without ads and viewing limitation (i.e. it isn't blocked in other countries).
+With it, Clemson employees and students can store, share, and publish media files.
+Kaltura videos can easily be embedded in Canvas from the "App" (power plug) button in Canvas' editor.

 OneDrive By Microsoft and Clemson Box

 OneDrive and Clemson Box allows anyone at Clemson to create and store Word, PowerPoint, and Excel files.
 PDF, .zip, and other files can also be stored in OneDrive and Box.
 Once in created or uploaded, these files can be shared with others, added to Canvas courses, and posted on websites.